-Menar Jonban is the interesting and weird name that refers to minarets that are shaking.
+Menar Jonban of Isfahan is the interesting and weird name that refers to minarets that are shaking.
 There are several minarets in Iran, the most famous of them is in Isfahan that shakes more.

 The Isfahan Menar Jonban was built in the 8th century in the period of the Ilkhani and the time of Oljaniou, one of the rulers of the Ilkhan Mogul, a monument with a dome roof which is considered an indicator of Iranian architecture.
 In the bottom of the ceiling and just at the end of the building, there is a Sheikh’s grave named Uncle Abdullah Karladani, shining with his white tombstone.